 The volume level of the call signal routed to the speaker and headphones can be adjusted to provide a comfortable mix level with other active audio sources.
 The call signal volume control automatically switches from speaker to headphones when a headphone jack plug is connected.
 To adjust the call signal volume, press and hold the rotary encoder control until it starts to flash blue.
-The front panel display switches to the speaker or headphone call signal volume screen which shows the current level as a sliding scale.
-The volume screen will automatically close if no adjustments have been made for 1.5 seconds.
-Alternatively, the screen can be closed manually by pressing the rotary encoder.
+The LEDs around the rotary control show the current level in a similar way to the speaker and headphone volume.
+Turn the rotary encoder control to adjust the call signal level.
+The volume adjustment mode will automatically cancel if no adjustments have been made for 1.5 seconds, or if the rotary control button is pressed.